alicebarbe/HackCambridge2021/mindSpore/README.md

  ## Accuracy 24/01/2021 morning

- During the hackathon we have trained the model up to 2 epoch without starting from a checkpoint and the accuracy was ~ 0%
+ During the hackathon we have trained the model up to 2 epoch without starting from a checkpoint and the accuracy was ~ 50% (fixed typo)

  ============= Accuracy:{'Accuracy': 78% } ==============